sktime/sktime/GOVERNANCE.rst

 Stage 2: voting
 ~~~~~~~~~~~~~~~

-When no consensus can be found, any core developer can call for a vote
-at any point during the discussion.
+Voting takes place:

+* when no lazy consensus can be found in stage 1 decision making
+* for appointments

+-  The start of a voting period after stage 1 is at the moment the lazy consensus fails.
+-  Start and end time of the vote must in the core developer channel, and on the PR (if on a PR).
 -  The vote will conclude 5 days excluding weekends from the call for the vote.
 -  Votes are voluntary.
 Abstentions are allowed.
 Core developers can
    abstain by simply not casting a vote.
--  All votes are a binary vote: for or against accepting the proposed
+-  All votes are a binary vote: for or against accepting the proposal.
-   changes.
 -  Votes are casts as comments: +1 (approval) or -1 (rejection).
--  Votes are cast publicly, in the location of the proposed change.

 For all types of changes, except appointments, votes take place on the
 related public issue or pull request.
 The winning condition is a 2/3
-majority of the votes casts by core developers including CC members.
-If the
+majority of the votes casts by core developers including CC members for the proposal.
-proposed change cannot gather a 2/3 majority of the votes cast by core
+If the proposal cannot gather a 2/3 majority of the votes cast by core
 developers, the decision is escalated to the :ref:`stage-3`.

 For appointments, votes take place in private communication channels